Major revision January 2004

 SW312 Family courts and mediation should help to find the right solution for each child in the event of family breakdown with children being a given a say in their future.

-SW313 The Green Party would broaden the criteria for fostering and adoption to include all types of relationships- single, married, co-habiting and homosexual couples.
-A wide range of support services will accompany any fostering arrangement, including financial help, respite care and emergency phone-line.
+SW313 The Green Party supports the broadened criteria for fostering and adoption that now includes all types of relationships- single, married, co-habiting and homosexual couples.
+A Green government will ensure that a wide range of support services will accompany any fostering arrangement, including financial help, respite care and emergency phone-line.

 SW314 The Green Party would develop and implement a comprehensive national strategy for the prevention of child sexual abuse which would include, but not be limited to, the following components: